Canyon Precede:ON at a glance

 The manufacturer didn’t hesitate to go the electric route and now offers an extensive catalog: ten trendy models make up its worldwide offer, all adapted to various uses (city, road, off-road).
 In short, there’s something for everyone, as long as you pay the price.
 Canyon wants to be considered a premium brand, and that’s evident in its choice of features.

 Read also: Is Canyon a good e-bike brand to buy?
-Complete brand & models review – in this article.
+Brand and models review.

 Canyon Precede:ON Datasheet